What is aphasia?

 - Give your loved one enough time to answer.

 - Focus on what the person is saying.
-Don’t focus on how he or she is saying it.
+Don't focus on how they are saying it.

 - Don't fill in words unless you are asked.

 - Limit background and other noise like screens and music.